Quench: The Cleaner, Greener, More Affordable Water Cooler for Tucson

 Tucson uses a process known as recharge and recover to provide residents with drinking water.
 This process eliminates over-pumping from groundwater resources by recharging and storing water pumped from the Colorado River into the groundwater supplies, creating a blend of Colorado River water and native groundwater.
 While this process helps prevent the land surrounding Tucson from sinking, it can produce drinking water with high levels of mineral content.
 Many Tucson residents complain of reddish or cloudy water, which is a result of the blended Colorado River water and groundwater.

-Quench Water Coolers – A Better Drinking Water Solution for Tucson
+Quench Water Coolers – A Better Drinking Water System for Tucson

 I want to thank the team at Quench for the quick, professional installation of our new water system.
 You and your installation team made the process very simple and timely from start to finish.
 I highly recommend your product as an alternative to water bottles!
 Bay Area Regional Medical Center